Wolk9/Level_33_React_opdracht_boodschappenlijst_en_winkelmand/README.md

 ### Teach the Teacher

 I have managed to coop with the Lifting up State difficulties by forcing myself to write a tutorial so that I had to be able to explain the principle to others.
-I have used an analogy of Donald Duck and his nevews who are exchanging moods and number of coins.
+I have used an analogy of Donald Duck and his nephews who are exchanging moods and number of coins.
 You can see the tutorial here:

 https://martindebes.nl/lifting-up-state-reactjs/